- About LogicMonitor

 Functional Limitations of the Maps Tab

 While some of the options for manipulating map display (e.g. zoom, fit to screen, change layout organization, open alerts and resources, etc.) are largely identical to the display options available for the Mapping page (see Mapping Page), the Maps tab is limited (as compared to the Mapping page) in some functionality.
 Specifically, you can’t:

 - Build out topology maps ad-hoc by inserting additional resources or right-clicking on a vertex and viewing its relationships

 - Add topology maps to dashboards

-Even though these actions can’t be performed from the Maps tab directly, you can use the Explore Maps button to open the topology map in the Mapping page’s more extensive interface (topology maps are always reduced to “1st degree away” context upon export to the Mapping page).
+Even though these actions can’t be performed from the Maps tab directly, you can use the Explore Maps button, which is available when viewing the Maps page at the resource level, to open the topology map in the Mapping page’s more extensive interface (topology maps are always reduced to “1st degree away” context upon export to the Mapping page).
 The Mapping page opens in a new browser tab and, from there, you can proceed to build it out in an ad-hoc manner, save the topology map, and add it to dashboards.